-To facilitate examination of each pool as required by the law the pool shall maintain the following records:
+To facilitate examination of each pool as required by law the pool shall maintain the following records:

 - A. A complete set of accounting records shall be maintained by each pool, which shall accurately disclose the nature and detail of all accounting transactions.
 Such records shall at a minimum include a general ledger, a cash receipts journal and a cash disbursements journal. - B. A detailed written record of advance approval of investment transactions shall be maintained.
-The Board of Directors may delegate the general investment duties to a committee, an individual or investment management service, however, the board must review and, at least quarterly, ratify such investment transactions. - C. Each pool shall maintain a complaint register in the format and with the content described in Regulation 6-2-1, 3 CCR 702-6, pg 6 (5/92). - D. Each pool shall maintain minutes of meetings of the members, the board of directors and committees. - E. Each pool shall maintain a separate claim file for each claim.
-Information on claims shall be maintained to include medical and indemnity payments, claim number, claimant's name, date incurred, date reported, date paid, and the amount of each payment (including allocated loss adjustment expenses), and shall at the Commissioner's direction be summarized and filed in a form prescribed by the Commissioner.
-In addition, the pool must maintain and prepare summary loss reports and payroll reports on each member. - F. Claim files must be maintained for at least seven years.
-The original file or a micro film form is acceptable.
-A historical summary of reserve transactions and payments must be incorporated into each claim file unless this information is maintained electronically in a form which is readily accessible. - G. All board members, officers, service providers and responsible employees shall annually execute a conflict of interest affidavit disclosing any potential conflicts of interest.
+The Board of Directors may delegate the general investment duties to a committee, an individual or investment management service; however, the board must review and, at least quarterly, ratify such investment transactions. - C. Each pool shall maintain a separate claim file for each claim.
+Information on claims shall be maintained to include medical and indemnity payments, claim number, claimant's name, date incurred, date reported, date paid, and the amount of each payment (including allocated loss adjustment expenses), and shall at the Commissioner's discretion be summarized and filed in a form prescribed by the Commissioner.
+In addition, the pool must maintain and prepare summary loss reports and payroll reports on each member. - D. Claim files must be maintained for at least seven years.
+The original file or an electronic format is acceptable.
+A historical summary of reserve transactions and payments must be incorporated into each claim file.